Congregational Life

 -

-This group of performers and musicians produces a minimum of two Dinner Theater events each year.
+This group of performers and musicians produces at least two Dinner Theater events each year.
 Past productions have included murder mysteries, musical revues, and comedies.

 -